tinyclub/elinux/en/android_portal/getting_started/Android_Intro/Android_Intro.md

     Android system.)
 -   [The Growth of Android in Embedded Systems](https://training.linuxfoundation.org/free-linux-training/download-training-materials/growth-of-android-in-embedded-systems)
-    - This Linux Training publication has some excellent material on the current (as of early 2013) status of Android as it relates to traditional embedded linux.
+    - This Linux Training publication has some excellent materials on the current (as of early 2013) status of Android as it relates to traditional embedded linux.